zeqianli/CS231n/README.md

 I'm learning online.
 I do my best to check my answers, but I do not guarantee that they are correct.
 Discussions are welcomed.

-**DO NOT COPY DIRECTLY.
-I DON'T TAKE RESPONSIBILITIES FOR PLAGIARISM.**

 Progress:

 - [ ] Assignment #1: kNN, SVM, SoftMax, two-layer network